Cogmasters/concord/docs/WINDOWS.md

 - gcc-core
 - make
 - libcurl-devel
 You might also want to install git and vim.
 Please note that because Cygwin stores its files on your Windows machine's filesystem, you can run `explorer.exe .` anytime to open a Windows Explorer window in your current directory.
-You can use any IDE you would like to use, but you will most likely still have to enter `make` to recompile your changes from the Cygwin terminal.
+You can use any IDE you would like to use, but you will still have to enter `make` to recompile your changes from the Cygwin terminal.

 It is also possible to use a clang-based compiler, but there is little reason to do so.
+Simply pass `CC=clang make` to your Cygwin shell and Clang will be used in lieu of GNU C.

 ## Microsoft Visual C/C++
 As it stands right now, MSVC is not supported at all.
+At the current instant, Concord's Makefiles require a GNU Make.
+This will change in the near future.

 ## Other compilers
 The following compilers are **not** supported: